Frequently Asked Questions

 I prioritise realistic timelines and calm workflows over rushing builds through the shop.

-• Pricing depends on materials, hardware, finishing, and the level of customisation involved.
+• Pricing depends on materials, hardware and the level of customisation involved.

 As a guide: